-Target of the test : A Sybase adaptive server (ver.
-12.5 and above) on which MDA tables have been installed
+Target of the test : A Sybase ASE server on which the MDA tables have been installed

-Outputs of the test : One set of results for every Sybase server being monitored
+Outputs of the test : One set of results for every Sybase ASE server being monitored.

-1. TEST PERIOD - How often should the test be executed 2.
-HOST - The IP address of the Sybase server 3.
-PORT - The port on which the server is listening 4.
-USER - To enable this test to connect to the Sybase server and collect the required metrics, it is enough if you configure the test with the name of a Sybase user who has the "mon_role".
+Parameter Description Test Period How often should the test be executed.
+Host Refers to the IP address of the Sybase ASE server.
+Port The port number at which the Sybase server listens to.
+User To enable this test to connect to the Sybase server and collect the required metrics, it is enough if you configure the test with the name of a Sybase user who has the "mon_role".
 However, for best results, it is recommended that you configure all Sybase tests with the credentials of a Sybase user who has the "mon_role", "sa_role", and "sybase_ts_role".
-5. PASSWORD - The password corresponding to the above user 6.
-CONFIRM PASSWORD - Confirm the PASSWORD by retying it here.
-7. QUERY - By default, this parameter is set to select from sysobjects.
-The test executes this executes the default query to report the availability and responsiveness of the server.
-If the user configured for this test does not have the right to execute the default query, then the QUERY parameter can be overridden with a query that user has permission to execute.
+Password The password corresponding to the above user Confirm Password Confirm the password by retyping it here.
+Query By default, this parameter is set to select from sysobjects.
+The test executes this executes the default query to report the availability and responsiveness of

+Parameter Description the server.
+If the user configured for this test does not have the right to execute the default query, then the Query parameter can be overridden with a query that user has permission to execute.